e280/strata/README.md

   ```
 - **signal.lazy**
   is for making special optimizations.
-  it's like derive, except it cannot trigger effects,
+  it's like derived, except it cannot trigger effects,
   because it's so lazy it only computes the value on read, and only when necessary.
   > *i repeat: lazy signals cannot trigger effects!*